 Build the client project using "Build > Builder Client"

 Build the client project using dotnet

 To run client and server, we first start the server in a separate window:

 At this point, we won't see anything because the server simply waits for a client to connect to it.
 We run the client in a different window:

 The client runs and exits without producing any output; however, in the server window, we see the

 "Hello World!" that is produced by the printer.
-To get rid of the server, we interrupt it on the command line for now.
-(We will see cleaner ways to terminate a server in our discussion of
+To get rid of the server, we just interrupt it on the command line for now.

 If anything goes wrong, the client will print an error message.
 For example, if we run the client without having first started the server, we get something like the following: